DavMila/explainer-animation.pogress/README.md

 const animation = makeAnimation(target, "cover 0%", "contain 100%");
 ```
-and observe, during every scroll event, what the `progress` of the animation is.
+and observe, during every scroll event, what the `overallProgress` of the animation is.

-Since this animation is driven by scrolling, the developer could get the progress by
+Since this animation is driven by scrolling, the developer could get the overall progress by
 doing a few calculations based on [scrollTop](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTop):
 ```
 function progress() {